Studies in patients with spinal muscular

 • PGI-I assessment at subsequent time points of treatment

-Safety: The study safety profile is generally consistent with the safety reported in the SPINRAZA clinical trials1,4
+Safety: The study safety profile is generally consistent with the safety reported in the SPINRAZA clinical trials1,2

-• All patients with PLPS reported headache, mainly of mild intensity4
+• All patients with PLPS reported headache, mainly of mild intensity2

-• Cerebrospinal fluid leak was observed after CT-guided injection at month 10 for 1 patient4
+• Cerebrospinal fluid leak was observed after CT-guided injection at month 10 for 1 patient2

-• The leak stopped within 1 hour without intervention4
+• The leak stopped within 1 hour without intervention2

-6MWT=6-minute walk test; CHOP INTEND=Children's Hospital of Philadelphia Infant Test of Neuromuscular Disorders; COVID-19=coronavirus disease 2019; CT=computed tomography; HFMSE=Hammersmith Functional Motor Scale—Expanded; PGI-I=Patient Global Impression-Improvement; RULM=revised upper limb module; SMA=spinal muscular atrophy.
+6MWT, 6-minute walk test; CHOP INTEND, Children’s Hospital of Philadelphia Infant Test of Neuromuscular Disorders; COVID-19, coronavirus disease 2019; CT, computed tomography; HFMSE, Hammersmith Functional Motor Scale—Expanded; PGI-I, Patient Global Impression-Improvement; PLPS, post-lumbar puncture syndrome; RULM, revised upper limb module; SMA, spinal muscular atrophy.

-In the observational study, mean HFMSE score improved compared with baseline at each time point4
+In the observational study, mean HFMSE score improved compared with baseline at each time point2

 • Mean age: 31 years (SD, 15.6 years; range, 5–66 years)